phonaputer/hands_on_go/pre_assignment/README.md

 and then execute the integration tests packaged in this repository.
 If the tests are passing, your code works.

+You may use any libraries you like and structure the code however you please.
+You will not be graded on cleanness/consistency/etc. only correctness and understanding of Go.

-The specific requirements are described below.
+The specific requirements for the server are described below.
 If you have any questions about these requirements, please feel free to contact the trainer to ask.

 ### The HTTP Server